 Is there a way to successfully manage your finances while living abroad without leaving money on the table?

-Historically, the vast majority of U.S. expatriates have been limited to working with personal financial planning consultants who lack certain knowledge when it comes to managing your finance while living abroad.
+Historically, the vast majority of U.S. expatriates have been limited to working with personal financial planning consultants who lack certain knowledge when it comes to managing their finances while living abroad.
 Unfortunately, those relationships have proven ineffective and in many cases – quite costly.

 We understand the financial challenges and opportunities posed by living abroad.
-We help American expatriates deal with these complexities so that the right choices are made and pitfalls are avoided.
+We help American expatriates find solutions to these complexities to avoid pitfalls and make the right choices.
 Our goal is to make our clients’ time abroad a catapult to a secure financial future as well as the adventure of a lifetime.

 What is different about cross-border planning?

 Cross-border planning analyzes your current investment and tax strategy as an American living abroad, considering two or more countries.